rrama08/rrama08.github.io/architecture/arch_sprint.md

 **Output:** A functionally hierarchical view of the system, and an initial skeleton of a product architecture story that describes the purpose and vision of the system.

 ### Tuesday - Conceptual Immersion
-The second day is all about debating, drawing and re-drawing the conceptual view of the architecture and solidifying the conceptual structure of the system.
+The second day is all about debating, drawing and re-drawing the conceptual view of the architecture and solidifying the conceptual structure of the system in everyones mind.
 Every participant including the product manager can and should participate in this exercise.

 **Objective:** Achieve conceptual clarity of the system across all team members